Sparkleleuk/Sustainability_Matters/_posts/2018-05-01-edelman-trust.markdown

 categories: [CSR]
 ---

-### New poll shows declining trust in US corporations, but expectations from CEOs are high
+### New poll shows declining trust in US corporations, but people expect more from CEOs

 An annual poll by a public relations firm shows that people's trust in US corporations continue to decline.
 The <a href="http://engageforgood.com/2018-edelman-trust-barometer-2/" target="_blank">2018 Edelman Trust Barometer</a> shows that trust in companies headquartered in the US dropped from 55% to 50% in 2017, after having dropped from 61% in 2014.
 Edelman polled 33,000 individuals across 28 countries, and the results were released today.